JoelLucaAdams/PlaylistBot/README.md

 ## Usage

-Users can query man pages using the following commands:
+Users can add songs to playlists using the following commands:

-`!yt add <youtube-link>` - allows user to add music to a public playlist
+`!yt add <playlist_index> <youtube_link>` - allows user to add music to a public playlist

+`!yt playlists` - prints off a list of all the playlists available

 ## Preview of the bot working